16 Most Common Stainless Steel Grades [Explained]

 Also known as a “Ugima” improved machinability grade, stainless steel grade 303 is mainly used where manufacturing processes involve extensive machining in automatic screw machines.

 The machinable nature comes from the inclusion of sulfur in its composition.
-While sulfur improves machining, it also causes a slight reduction in corrosion resistance and toughness.
+While sulfur improves machining, it also slightly reduces corrosion resistance and toughness.

 Grade 303 is typically available as round, square, and hexagonal steel bars.
 They are perfect for making screws, gears, shafts, nuts, bolts, and aircraft fittings.